ishandandekar/Looking-Fruit/README.md

 For my ease-of-use I uploaded the dataset available on Github to Kaggle, and used this for the project.
 Check out the dataset [here](https://www.kaggle.com/datasets/ishandandekar/fruitimagedataset) and do try making models yourself!

-> :bulb: Check out the original dataset: [Github](https://github.com/Horea94/Fruit-Images-Dataset) [Kaggle](https://www.kaggle.com/datasets/moltean/fruits)
+> :bulb: Check out the original dataset via : [Github](https://github.com/Horea94/Fruit-Images-Dataset) [Kaggle](https://www.kaggle.com/datasets/moltean/fruits)

 ## Approach and Models